-Game & Application Development (BS)
+Game and Application Development (BS)

 Develop apps.
 Create worlds.
 Build a career.